PietroGalliani/conceptual_algebras/README.md

 # conceptual\_algebras
-Some simple functions to explore conceptual algebras
+Some simple code to explore random conceptual algebras, plus already computed profile files for the two algebras discussed in the paper.